alexmyczko/alexmyczko/README.md

-If you like my stuff feel free to [nominate](https://stars.github.com/nominate) me.
+ich If you like my stuff feel free to [nominate](https://stars.github.com/nominate) me.
 You can buy me a coffee, [Insert Coin](https://www.buymeacoffee.com/alexmy).

 Please see [wedonthaveaprivacyproblem.com](https://github.com/wedonthaveaprivacyproblem/) for commercial consulting.